This article is the first part of a three-part series that discusses how you can use Google Cloud products to help secure common data workloads:

 Mitigate data exfiltration for users: How to prevent humans with access to the data from exporting it to unapproved locations, potentially outside of the organization.

-Manage access to GCP services: How to manage access based on the internet access of the client.
+Manage access to Google Cloud services: How to manage access based on the internet access of the client.

 Gateway for hybrid environment: How to use a gateway project to manage access to data in other projects in a centralized way.

-Proxy access: How to provide a custom user interface to replace existing GCP-provided user interfaces available in the GCP Console.
+Proxy access: How to provide a custom user interface to replace existing Google Cloud-provided user interfaces available in the Cloud Console.

 Continue to the next parts of this series: